Sudneo/swed2beancount/README.md

 * `date_begin`: formatted `YYYY-MM-DD`
 * `date_end`: formatted `YYYY-MM-DD`

-In any case the `amount` field needs to be specified and needs to match a beancount account present in the ledger specified in the config file.
+In any case the `account` field needs to be specified and needs to match a beancount account present in the ledger specified in the config file.

 Additionally, the `desc_override` can be set to override the description for the transaction that matches that particular rule.
 If not specified, the details/description available in the CSV will be used.

 4. Run the tool